mayankm97/Quick-Bite/README.md

 9. Here I implemented cart fully functional, along with bottom navbar as well as food details screen.
 Setup the address to implement Google Maps onto it.
 Next to be done is Maps implementation and Payment integration.
 10. Started with map integration, to be done.
 11. Started with payment integration, to be done
+12. Map Integration working as intended and so does Stripe payment Integration.